Carrooi/Node-EasyConfiguration/README.md

 Simply extensible loader for json config files.
 This package is inspired by configuration in PHP framework [Nette](http://nette.org/en/).

+## Changelog

+Changelog is in the bottom of this readme.

 ## Installing

 ```